 The Betting Law also includes punishments for people who place bets with unlicensed Cypriot betting websites.
 Anyone found placing bets “contrary to any of the provisions of present law” may be imprisoned for up to a year and fined up to €50,000.
 Fortunately, it appears this law is completely unenforced.

-To top it all off, Cyprus also implements web censorship to block access to offshore gaming sites.
+To top it all off, Cyprus also implements web censorship to block access to offshore betting websites.
 At last word, the government had a blacklist of more than 2,500 websites that ISPs are required to block.
 ISPs that don’t comply face fines of €30,000 per offense.

 In summary, online casinos and poker sites are illegal, online sports betting requires a costly license and few companies are willing to obtain that license.
 Cyprus will need to update its laws if it wants to compete with the rest of the European Union for gambling euros.
 And right now, Cyprus needs every euro it can get.